 - fresh basil and red pepper flakes for garnish (optional)

-Finely dice your carrots, celery, onion and garlic.
-Set aside.
 Heat a large pot or dutch oven on medium heat.
-Add in your olive oil.
-Add in your carrots, onions and celery.
-Season with salt and pepper and cook for about 4 minutes and then add in your garlic.
+Add in the olive oil and let it warm up.
+Once hot, add in your carrots, onions and celery with a pinch of kosher salt.
+Cook for about 4 minutes, stirring occasionally and then add in your garlic.
 Cook for an additional 1-2 minutes or until the garlic is fragrant.

-Add in your ground beef.
-Break up the beef and cook until fully brown, should take about 7-10 minutes.
+Next, add in your ground beef and ground pork.
+Season generously with 2 tsp of kosher salt.
+Break up the meat into crumbles and cook until fully brown, should take about 7-10 minutes.

-Next, add in your two cans of tomatoes, tomato paste, oregano, basil, thyme, milk and your wine.
+Next, add in your two cans of tomatoes, tomato paste, Italian seasoning, red pepper flakes and the wine.
 Stir to combine.
-Cover and cook over medium low heat for 2-3 house, stirring occasionally.
+Cover and cook over medium low heat, simmering for 2 hours, stirring occasionally.

-As it cooks, be sure to taste as you go along and adjust your seasonings if needed by adding salt and pepper.
+As it cooks, be sure to taste as you go along and adjust your seasonings if needed by adding more salt or additional Italian seasoning.